canonic-epicure/Task-Joose-NodeJS/README.md

 ---------------------------------------------------------------

 When using Joose classes, depending on Joose classes only, we can declare the Class from start, without wrapping Module.

+This scenario is available both in browser and server-side enviroments.

         Class('Graphic.Circle', {